 Non-Emergency and Compassionate Care

 The Hemophilia of South Carolina Emergency Financial Assistance Fund is intended to improve the quality of life of individual and families affected by a bleeding disorder.
-The assistance fund provides funds to eligible individuals and families who need emergency financial assistance and non-emergency aid for; basic living expenses emergencies, expenses incurred due to the medical care associated with a bleeding disorder, ie; transportation and lodging, travel grants to attend HSC Educational and Supportive events, medical equipment needs, Medical Alert ID and bills.
-Details are described below under Eligible Needs.Policies & Procedures
+The assistance fund provides funds to eligible individuals and families who need emergency financial assistance and non-emergency aid for; basic living expenses emergencies, expenses incurred due to the medical and dental care associated with a bleeding disorder, ie; transportation and lodging to bleeding disorders medical care needs, travel grants to attend HSC educational and supportive events, medical equipment needs, Medical Alert IDs, and necessary factor level testing for carriers when not provided by insurance (if funding is available).
+Additional assistance is available on an individual basis.

 To be eligible for assistance:

-- You must be registered with Hemophilia of South Carolina or be a current patient under the care of a Hemophilia Treatment Center / medical facility in South Carolina.
+- You must be a registered member of Hemophilia of South Carolina (or register at the time of request) or be a current patient under the care of a Hemophilia Treatment Center or medical facility / physician treating bleeding disorders patients in South Carolina.
+The referral form is needed from the HTC if you are not a current member of HSC.

-- The applicant must be a person with a bleeding disorder or caregiver of a person living in the household with a bleeding disorder.
+- The applicant must be a person with a clinical diagnosis of a bleeding disorder, caregiver of a dependent person clinically diagnosed with a bleeding disorder, or confirmed carrier of a bleeding disorder.

 - The individual must reside in the State of South Carolina.